cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ### Snapshots for storage sync and versioning
-One of the Stargate core features are snapshots and fast sync delivered in the `/snapshot` package.
-This feature is implemented in SDK and requires a storage support.
-Currently the only supported is IAVL.
+One of the Stargate core features are snapshots and state sync delivered in the `/snapshot` package.
+This feature is implemented in SDK and requires storage support.
+Currently IAVL is the only supported backend.

 Database snapshot is a view of DB state at a certain time or transaction.
 It's not a full copy of a database (it would be too big), usually a snapshot mechanism is based on a _copy on write_ and it allows to efficiently deliver DB state at a certain stage.
 Some DB engines support snapshotting.
 Hence, we propose to reuse that functionality for the state sync and versioning (described below).
 It will the supported DB engines to ones which efficiently implement snapshots.
 In a final section we will discuss evaluated DBs.